redox-os/book/src/performance.md

 """
 ```

-10. In the `redox` directory, create the file `.config` with the following content.
+10. In the `redox` directory, create the file `.config` with the following content:

 ```make
 # This needs to match the name of your filesystem config file